May Stone (educator): Other service

 Throughout her lifetime, Stone belonged to the Daughters of the War of 1812, the Daughters of the Confederacy, the Transylvanians, the Historical Societies of Virginia and Kentucky, the Filson Club of Louisville, the Daughters of the American Revolution, and the Kentucky Federation of Women's Clubs.
 With Pettit, she helped found the Conference of Southern Mountain Workers and served on the board of the Frontier Nursing Service.
 She was also a founding member of the Southern Handicrafts Guild.

 Later life

 Although Stone remained principal of the Hindman Settlement School until 1936, she relied heavily on other staff members, especially assistant director Elizabeth Watts, after 1920.
-By 1924, she only returned to Hindman during the summers.
+By 1924, she had only returned to Hindman during the summers.
 After she retired in 1936, she remained on the board of directors until her death in 1946.
 She was buried in the Lexington Cemetery.